JuanRosero97/categories-mern/README.md

 Runs the app in the client mode for view the React Components without the server and database.
 Open [http://localhost:3000/Categories] to view it in the browser.
+The page will reload if you make edits.\

 ## About me